simonsedge/simonsedge/README.md

 - Statistics For Economics (Nova School of Business and Economics)
 - Data Analysis and Probability (Nova School of Business and Economics)

-## Social Sciences
-- Strategy (Nova School of Business and Economics)
-- Microeconomics (Nova School of Business and Economics)
-- Macroeconomics (Nova School of Business and Economics)
-- International Management (Berlin School of Law & Economics)
-- Organizational Behaviour (Nova School of Business and Economics)

 ## Applied Business
 - Communication Strategy & Consumer Behaviour (Berlin School of Law & Economics)
 - Entrepreneurship (Nova School of Business and Economics)